Jesus’ Rabbinic Teaching Style

 Jesus was using rabbinic logic in Luke 13:15-16 to say that if some Sabbath laws can be set aside for the prevention of distress to animals, how much more can they be set aside to prevent distress to humans.

-Christians and Jews both largely assume that Jesus broke with Judaism in his treatment of the Law.
-But here he employs the same logic and principles as other rabbis of his day—and built upon them to bring them to the highest level.
+In the past, Christians have assumed that Jesus broke with Judaism in his interpretation of the Law.
+But here we see Jesus employing the same logic and interpretive principles as other rabbis of his day—and building upon them to bring them to the highest level.

 Photo: Laitche and trialsanderrors